-6.1 Treasury management advisers (Link Asset Services, Treasury Solutions) assist the Commissioner in achieving the objectives set out in the Treasury Policy Statement.
+6.1 Treasury management advisers (Capita Asset Services, Treasury Solutions) assist us in achieving the objectives set out in the Treasury Policy Statement.
 This contract is reviewed annually.
 The CFO has not appointed external investment fund managers to directly invest the Commissioner's cash.